evillan0315/ai-planner/docs/USER_GUIDE.md

 # User Guide

-This guide provides instructions on how to effectively use the Google Gemini TTS & AI Code Planner frontend application.
+This guide provides instructions on how to effectively use the AI Code Planner frontend application.

 ## 1. Authentication